-2 Broadway Certificates of Participation Swaps
+2 Broadway Certificates of Participation Swaps and April Novations

-In addition to the foregoing, MTA, MTA New York City Transit and MTA Bridges and Tunnels entered into separate ISDA Master Agreements with UBS AG relating to the \$357.925 Variable Rate Certificates of Participation, Series 2004A (Auction Rate Securities) in connection with the refunding of certain certificates of participation originally executed to fund certain improvements to the office building located at 2 Broadway in Manhattan.
-The 2 Broadway swaps have (1) an effective date of September 22, 2004, (2) a fixed rate paid of 3.092%, (3) a variable rate received of the lesser of (a) the actual bond rate, or (b) 67% of one-month LIBOR minus 45 basis points, and (4) a termination date of January 1, 2030.

-On November 28, 2011, certain portions of these swaps were re-associated with other floating rate bonds, including the MTA Bridges and Tunnels General Revenue Bonds, Series 2005A and the Transportation Revenue Bonds Series 2002G-1 and Series 2011B.
+MTA, MTA New York City Transit and MTA Bridges and Tunnels had previously entered into separate ISDA Master Agreements with UBS AG relating to the \$357.925 Variable Rate Certificates of Participation, Series 2004A (Auction Rate Securities) in connection with the refunding of certain certificates of participation originally executed to fund certain improvements to the office building located at 2 Broadway in Manhattan.
+During 2011 - 2013, certain portions of these swaps were re-associated with other floating rate bonds, including the MTA Bridges and Tunnels General Revenue Bonds, Series 2005A and the Transportation Revenue Bonds Series 2002G-1 and Series 2011B.